gregid/standard-resource/docs/store/creating-a-store.md

 const store = createResourceStore();
 ```

+Because a store contains all of your resource data, you should not create more than one store for
+your application.

 ### Initial State

 Sometimes, you may want to instantiate a store with initial data.
 Typically, this is used